Military of ancient Egypt: The New Kingdom (1550–1069 BC)

+Armies

 Old and Middle Kingdom armies

 Before the New Kingdom, the Egyptian armies were composed of conscripted peasants and artisans, who would then mass under the banner of the pharaoh.
-During the Old and Middle Kingdom Egyptian armies were very basic.
+During the Old and Middle Kingdom the armies of Egypt were very basic.
 The Egyptian soldiers carried a simple armament consisting of a spear with a copper spearhead and a large wooden shield covered by leather hides.
-A stone mace was also carried in the Archaic period, though later this weapon was probably only in ceremonial use, and was replaced with the bronze battle axe.
+A stone mace was also carried in the Archaic period, though later this weapon was probably only in ceremonial use, and was replaced with the copper battle axe.
 The spearmen were supported by archers carrying a simple curved bow and arrows with arrowheads made of flint or copper.
 No armor was used during the 3rd and early 2nd Millennium BC.
 Foreigners were also incorporated into the army, Nubians (Medjay), entered Egyptian armies as mercenaries and formed the best archery units.

 New Kingdom armies

 The major advance in weapons technology and warfare began around 1600 BC when the Egyptians fought and finally defeated the Hyksos people who had made themselves lords of Lower Egypt.
 It was during this period the horse and chariot were introduced into Egypt, which the Egyptians had no answer to until they introduced their own version of the war chariot at the beginning of the 18th Dynasty.
 The Egyptians then improved the design of the chariot to suit their own requirements.
-That made the Egyptian chariots lighter and faster than those of other major powers in the Middle East.
-Egyptian war chariots were manned by a driver holding a whip and the reins and a fighter, generally wielding a composite bow or, after spending all his arrows, a short spear of which he had a few.
-The charioteers wore occasionally scale armor, but many preferred broad leather bands crossed over the chest or carried a shield.
-Their torso was thus more or less protected, while the lower body was shielded by the chariot itself.
-The pharaohs often wore scale armour with inlaid semi-precious stones, which offered better protection, the stones being harder than the metal used for arrow tips.

 The principal weapon of the Egyptian army was the bow and arrow; it was transformed into a formidable weapon with the introduction by the Hyksos of the composite bow.
 These bows, combined with the war chariot, enabled the Egyptian army to attack quickly and from a distance.

 Other new technologies included the khopesh, which temple scenes show being presented to the king by the gods with a promise of victory, body armour and improved bronze casting; in the 18th Dynasty soldiers began wearing helmets and leather or cloth tunics with metal scale coverings].